-Distribute the COMMUNITY CHANGE WORKSHEET.
-Working individually or with partners, assign students to consult the online census data to complete the worksheet.
+4. Distribute the student reproducible Community Change.
+Working individually or with partners, assign students to consult the online Census data to complete the worksheet.

-Talk with students about their experiences working with this data.
+Talk with students about what it was like to work with this data.
 What were the challenges?
-What other questions did this exercise generate?
+What other questions did this generate?

-Discuss their answers to Questions 2 and 5.
-Though the information may or may not be true for your community, you can use the tables to show students that in many northern, midwestern, and western states the number of respondents identified as "Negro" jumped up significantly between 1950 and 1960.
-This trend reflects forces they have been learning about, such as urbanization and the Great Migration.
-The census produced additional reports on mobility in this population during this decade.
-More maps and data on these topics are available on the following links:
+Discuss their answers to questions 2 and 5.
+Though this may or may not be true for your community, you can use the tables to show students that in many Northern, Midwestern and Western states, the number of respondents identified as "Negro" jumped up significantly between 1950 and 1960.
+This reflects forces they have been learning about, such as urbanization and the Great Migration.
+The Census produced additional reports on mobility in this population during this decade.
+More maps and data on these topics are available on these pages:

-- Negro, Black and African-American Census Reports: 1950 - Negro, Black and African-American Census Reports: 1960
+- Negro, Black and African American Census Reports: 1950 - Negro, Black and African-American Census Reports: 1960

-Have students graph or chart the data they discovered in the COMMUNITY CHANGE WORKSHEET.

-Repeat the comparison exercise to explore another population or do a breakdown of the total population of the community.
-This will require some practice on framing a research question and manipulating data to create categories that can be compared.
+- Have students graph or chart the data they discovered in the Community Change exercise. - 2.
+Students may want to use the comparison exercise to explore another population or do a breakdown of the total population of the community.
+This will require some good practice at framing a research question and manipulating data to create categories that can be compared.
 For example, in 1960 people could be identified as "Japanese," "Chinese," "Filipino," or "Other."
 In 2020, there were seven subgroups within the "Asian" category.
-Students can work with this data and discover ways of regrouping and "smoothing" it to produce more complex categorizations.
+Students can work with this data and discover ways of regrouping and "smoothing" it to produce more complex categorizations. - 3.
+In 1950, the Census offered states the opportunity to purchase special reports to guide local housing authorities.
+The report 1950 Census of Housing:

-In 1950, the census offered states the opportunity to purchase special reports to guide local housing authorities.
-The report 1950 Census of Housing: Special Tabulations for Local Housing Authorities does not have comprehensive data for all states, but you can explore it with students to see if it offers information related to your area.
+Special Tabulations for Local Housing Authorities does not have comprehensive data for all states, but you can explore it with students to see if it offers information related to your area.
 Even if there is no local data, explore the content of the report for a nearby location.
 What were they evaluating?
 What "facilities" were they looking for?
 How did they characterize housing?
 What do the relative rents suggest?